Random coil: Random walk model: The Gaussian chain

-The average (root mean square) end-to-end distance for the chain, $\scriptstyle \sqrt{\langle r^2\rangle}$, turns out to be $\scriptstyle\ell$ times the square root of N — in other words, the average distance scales with N0.5.
+where ${\langle r^2\rangle}$ is the mean of ${r^2}$.

-Note that although this model is termed a "Gaussian chain", the distribution function is not a gaussian (normal) distribution.
-The end-to-end distance probability distribution function of a Gaussian chain is non-zero only for r > 0.
+The average (root mean square) end-to-end distance for the chain, $\scriptstyle \sqrt{\langle r^2\rangle}$, turns out to be $\scriptstyle\ell$ times the square root of N — in other words, the average distance scales with N 0.5.

 Real polymers

 A real polymer is not freely-jointed.
 A -C-C- single bond has a fixed tetrahedral angle of 109.5 degrees.
 The value of L is well-defined for, say, a fully extended polyethylene or nylon, but it is less than N x l because of the zig-zag backbone.
 There is, however, free rotation about many chain bonds.
 The model above can be enhanced.
 A longer, "effective" unit length can be defined such that the chain can be regarded as freely-jointed, along with a smaller N, such that the constraint L = N x l is still obeyed.
 It, too, gives a Gaussian distribution.
 However, specific cases can also be precisely calculated.
 The average end-to-end distance for freely-rotating (not freely-jointed) polymethylene (polyethylene with each -C-C- considered as a subunit) is l times the square root of 2N, an increase by a factor of about 1.4.
 Unlike the zero volume assumed in a random walk calculation, all real polymers' segments occupy space because of the van der Waals radii of their atoms, including bulky substituent groups that interfere with bond rotations.
 This can also be taken into account in calculations.
 All such effects increase the mean end-to-end distance.

 Because their polymerization is stochastically driven, chain lengths in any real population of synthetic polymers will obey a statistical distribution.
 In that case, we should take N to be an average value.
 Also, many polymers have random branching.